-In March 2024, the College may submit a comprehensive report for extension of accreditation.
-The report should address the accreditation standards and outline the College's development plans for the next four years.
-The AMC will consider this report and, if it decides the College is continuing to satisfy the accreditation standards, the AMC Directors may extend the accreditation by a maximum of four years (to March 2028), taking accreditation to the full period which the AMC may grant between assessments, which is ten years.
+Subject to satisfying monitoring requirements, including progress towards meeting conditions and submission of annual monitoring submissions, the College may seek extension of accreditation in 2023 through an accreditation extension submission.
+The AMC will consider this report and, if it decides the College is continuing to satisfy the accreditation standards, the AMC Directors may extend the accreditation by a maximum of four years (to March 2028) taking accreditation to the full period which the AMC may grant between assessments, which is ten years.
 At the end of this extension, the College and its programs will undergo a reaccreditation assessment by an AMC team.